 - & an NVIDIA GTX 580 GPU on stock clocks

-It isn’t a maxed out system, but it has respectable horsepower for most tasks I throw at it.
+It isn’t a maxed out system, but it has respectable compute power for most tasks I throw at it.
 Everything is housed inside the Silver Stone SG07 SFF or small form factor chassis.
 I wanted something small and relatively easy to move around, but I didn’t want to sacrifice too much on its ability to fit quality components.
 Mini-ITX sized motherboards improved and didn’t sacrifice much for my purposes when compared to their larger counterparts.

 The SG07’s chassis is made mostly out of steel.
-Contrary to it’s small stature, it is quite a heavy case.
+Contrary to its small stature, it is quite a heavy case.
 I assume this helps reduce vibrations and helps with the case’s rigidity.
 It feels solid!

 One of my concerns involved the heart of the system.
-It came with a 600 watt “80 plus bronze certified” power supply built in, and after inquiring, had enough juice to run a GTX 690 video card.
+It came with a 600 watt “80-plus bronze certified” power supply built in, and after inquiring, had enough juice to run a GTX 690 video card.
 That’s SLI on a single PCIe lane!
 Not that today’s single processor GPU solutions are lacking in any way, but still impressive.

 You are half correct if you think that it is cramped inside this case.
 It all depends on the cooler you decide to go with.
 I initially went with the Thermalright AXP 140, a massive cooler.
 I was not able to record the temperature readings at the time, but it ran without a hiccup on a moderate overclock of 4.4 GHz on a Sandy Bridge i5 2500k.
 I did eventually decided to run stock clocks on an intel i7 3770k with a Noctua NH-L9I cooler for some time.